Webshop & Wordpress free hosting

 Increment and decrement operators in PHP are used to increase or decrease the value of a variable by one.
 These operators provide a convenient way to update the value of a variable in a concise manner.
 PHP offers two types of increment/decrement operators: pre-increment/decrement and post-increment/decrement.
 Let’s explore each of these operators in detail.

-by one and then returns the incremented value.$x
+• The pre-increment operator (++$x) increments the value of the variable $x by one and then returns the incremented value.

 $x = 5;